All-Hands-AI/OpenHands/docs/modules/usage/custom_sandbox_guide.md

 # 💿 How to Create and Use a Custom Docker Sandbox

-The default Open Hands sandbox comes with a [minimal ubuntu configuration](https://github.com/All-Hands-AI/OpenHands/blob/main/containers/sandbox/Dockerfile).
+The default OpenHands sandbox comes with a [minimal ubuntu configuration](https://github.com/All-Hands-AI/OpenHands/blob/main/containers/sandbox/Dockerfile).

 Your use case may need additional software installed by default.